qub Protocol Specification

 6. Content Type Registry

-Value Type Phase Max Body Size Notes
+Value Type Max Body Size Notes

 0x00 Reserved (invalid) MUST NOT be used

-0x03 Pact (bilateral agreement, CBOR body) Phase 2 100 KB Body is canonical CBOR PactTerms (§6.1).
+0x03 Pact (bilateral agreement, CBOR body) 100 KB Body is canonical CBOR PactTerms (§6.1).
 Cosigner signing per §9.7.

 Viewers MUST reject unknown content types with a clear user-visible error.
 Viewers MUST NOT attempt to render unknown types as text.